7 Deer Hunting Tactics You’ve Never Tried Before But Should

 Try these oddball strategies to shoot a big buck this season

 You’ve probably heard about all the standard deer hunting tips and tactics by now.
 Target pinch points and funnels during the rut, mind the wind, monitor major food sources, so on and so forth.
 But what are the secret tactics that real hardcore whitetail hunters are using?
 You know, those oddball deer hunting tips that don’t typically get covered in articles.
 Turns out, there are quite a few.

-Out on the fertile ground of the Milk River in Montana, my friend Eliot Strommen glasses for a whitetail buck crossing a field of alfalfa or wheat, swaggering alone or trailing a doe.
-He watches where the deer enters the timber, then eases downwind into position as close as he dares.
+Take for example, my friend Eliot Strommen.
+When he glasses a whitetail buck crossing a field of alfalfa or wheat, swaggering alone or trailing a doe, he watches where the deer enters the timber, then eases downwind into position as close as he dares.
 The longbow hunter stands behind a tree, picks up a stick and starts cracking logs and whipping brush.
 He picks up his right foot and paws one, two, three…then with the left, one, two, three.

 The idea is to sound like an inferior buck in the brush, one that is roaming around a mature deer’s space and getting on his nerves.
 “After making all that racket, I’ve had bucks run up to within 30 yards of me, wild-eyed and hair raised,” he says.
 “They stamp and snort, it’s pretty wild.”

-His tactic might seem odd to some, but the truth is it works.
+His tactic might seem odd to some, but it works.
 Here are a few more tricks you have probably never tried before, but should this season.

 1. Stink Like a Buck